pingidentity/pingidentity-devops-getting-started/docs/reference/config.md

 | OUT               | /opt/out          | rw  | Combo of product bits/configuration resulting in running container configuration.                                 |
 | PERSISTENT VOLUME |                   | rw  | Persistent location of product bits/configuration in external storage (i.e. AWS EBS)                              |

-Due to many factors of how an image is deployed:
+Because of many factors of how an image is deployed, the options available and recommended for use of the elements in the previous table can vary greatly:

 * Deployment Environment - Kubernetes, Cloud Vendor, Local Docker
 * CI/CD Tools - Kubectl, Helm, Kustomize, Terraform
 * Source Maintenance - Git, Cloud Vendor Volumes
 * Customer Environment - Development, Test, QA, Stage, Prod
 * Security - Test/QA/Production Data, Secrets, Certificates, Secret Management Tools

-the options available and recommended for use of the elements above can vary greatly.

 Examples might look like:

 ### Production Example

-The diagram below shows an example in a high-level production scenario in an AWS EKS environment, where HashiCorp Vault is used to provide secrets to the container, Helm used to create k8s resources and deploy them, and AWS EBS volumes to persist the state of the container.
+The following diagram shows an example in a high-level production scenario in an Amazon Web Services (AWS) EKS environment, where:
+* HashiCorp Vault is used to provide secrets to the container.
+* Helm is used to create k8s resources and deploy them.
+* AWS EBS volumes is used to persist the state of the container.

 ![Production Tools Example](../images/container-anatomy-1-prod.svg)

 ### Development Example

-The diagram below shows an example in a high-level development scenario in an Azure AKS environment, where no secrets management is used, simple kubectl is used to deploy k8s resources, and AWS EBS volumes persist the state of the container.
+The following diagram shows an example in a high-level development scenario in an Azure AKS environment, where:
+* No secrets management is used.
+* Simple kubectl is used to deploy k8s resources.
+* AWS EBS volumes is used to persist the state of the container.

 ![Delopment Tools Example](../images/container-anatomy-1-dev.svg)